ArcGIS Online map viewer

 - Blocks that are currently leased from the federal government by industry for the purpose of development of wind or other renewable energy or for research and monitoring purposes.

 Federal OCS Sand and Gravel Borrow (Lease Areas)

-– Federal outer Continental Shelf (OCS) Sand and Gravel Borrow Areas (Lease Areas) are polygons which are maintained by the Bureau of Ocean Energy Management (BOEM), part of the U.S. Department of the Interior.
-The polygons define areas where entities that have entered into a Negotiated Non-Competitive Lease or Memorandum of Agreement with BOEM can dredge sand, gravel or shell resources from the OCS.
+– Federal Outer Continental Shelf (OCS) Sand and Gravel Borrow Areas (Lease Areas) are polygons which are maintained by the Bureau of Ocean Energy Management (BOEM), part of the U.S. Department of the Interior.
+The polygons define areas where entities that have entered into or requested a Negotiated Non-Competitive Lease or Memorandum of Agreement with BOEM can dredge sand, gravel, or shell resources from the OCS.
 Section 8 (k) of the OCS Lands Act (OCSLA), as amended by Public Law 103-426 (enacted in 1994), provides BOEM the authority to negotiate an agreement for the use of OCS sand, gravel, and shell resources for use in: (1) a project for shore protection, beach restoration, or coastal restoration under taken by a Federal, State, or local government agency; or (2) for use in a construction project funded in whole or in part by, or authorized by, the Federal government.
 This dataset is a collection of previous and current authorized lease areas under BOEM's purview.
 The intent is to update the dataset when leases are added or renewed.
 Attribution consists of state, sand volume, and dates and identification properties associated with the lease.
 Revisions to the data, which would most often be to attribution, will occur regularly.

 BOEM Oil and Gas Leases

 – Blocks that are currently leased from the federal government by industry for the purpose of development of traditional oil or gas energy products and may or may not be actively developed or producing.
 Leases in state waters are not included in this layer.